Last updated:

 Key takeaway: Successful voice UTM implementation requires careful planning, phased deployment, comprehensive training, and ongoing optimization to maximize security benefits while maintaining business operations.

-Cost Considerations and ROI for Voice Network UTM in Central Florida
+Cost Considerations and ROI for Voice Network UTM

-Total cost of ownership for voice UTM typically ranges from $150 to $400 per month for small Central Florida businesses, depending on the number of concurrent calls and required security features.
+Total cost of ownership for voice UTM typically ranges from $150 to $400 per month for small businesses, depending on the number of concurrent calls and required security features.
 This investment pays for itself quickly when compared to the average $180,000 cost of a voice network security incident.

 Reactive security incident costs extend far beyond direct financial losses.
 A Clearwater medical practice spent $85,000 on legal fees and compliance consulting after a voice eavesdropping incident, even though no patient data was actually compromised.
 Proactive UTM protection would have cost less than $3,000 annually.